This article may contain links from our affiliate partners. Please read how we make money!

 7) Once the teriyaki chicken sauce has thickened, add the chicken thighs and continue to reduce until the teriyaki sauce becomes a glaze.

 8) Reduce the heat to low and keep turning the chicken thighs into they start to glaze.
 Once the teriyaki sauce is sticky, and the chicken is glazed, turn off the heat and serve with some sesame seeds.

 - 3 cloves Garlic

 - 4 tbsp Honey

 - 200 ml Chicken Stock double concentrated

-- Mix together Garlic, Soya Sauce, Sesame Oil, Honey and Chicken Stock in a mixing bowl.
+- Mix together garlic, soy sauce, sesame oil, honey, and chicken stock in a mixing bowl.

 - Cook for 2 to 2 ½ hours on high or 4 to 6 hours on low.

 - Reduce the heat to low and keep turning the chicken thighs into they start to glaze.
-Once the Teriyaki sauce is sticky, and the chicken is glazed, turn off the heat and serve.
+Once the teriyaki sauce is sticky, and theteriyaki chicken is glazed, turn off the heat and serve.